vasyaod/parental-control/README.md

   # Template params
   #   {0} is user name/login
   #
-  message: "notify-send 'Your time is mostly up' 'You have only 3 minutes before logout.' --icon=dialog-information || mpg321 /usr/share/parental-control/alien-siren.mp3"
+  message: "notify-send 'Your time is mostly up' 'You have only 3 minutes before logout.' --icon=dialog-information"

   # Command which should kill/logout a user
   kill: "skill -KILL -u {0}"